t2-project/documentation/source/modulith/arch.rst

 .. image:: ./figs/component_diagram.svg
    :alt: Component Diagram of the T2-Modulith application

-The main difference between this architecture of the monolith implementation and the implementation of the :doc:`microservices architecture <../microservices/arch>` is the removal of the orchestrator service.
+The main difference between this architecture of the modulith implementation and the implementation of the :doc:`microservices architecture <../microservices/arch>` is the removal of the orchestrator service.
 In the monolithic implementation the finalization of an order gets coordinated by the order module.

 Modules
 -------